-A PICC line is used when one requires chemotherapy, intravenous medication or fluids for a long period.
+A PICC line is a tube that a doctor or a nurse inserts into a vein around the elbow.
+It is long, thin, and hollow and is used when one requires chemotherapy, intravenous medication or fluids for a long period.
 It is also used when one requires frequent blood sampling.

-Pros of PICC Lines
+Pros of PICC lines

 - The whole process is painless.

-- They can be used for as long as they are needed even at home.
+- They can be used for as long as they are needed, even at home.

 - The risk of infection is low.

-Cons of PICC Lines
+Cons of a PICC line